Anatomy of a CNC Router

 By all accounts a decent GCode sender, Carbide Motion only works with the Nomad or Shapeoko CNC routers.
 For a homebuilt router, this is just not an option.

-As mentioned above, Smoothieboards combine the GCode sender and GCoder interpreter into a single piece of hardware.
 You can connect a Smoothieboard to the internet with an ethernet cable and it'll host a little web UI you can access from your laptop to control the router.

 It's a bit light on features, for example there is no 3D graphical display of your tool path, but it should be sufficient to get the job done.